Adults

 You may be eligible for funding depending on your personal circumstances and subject to a fee assessment during the enrolment process.

-To be eligible for a funded course you must be:
+If completing the course in St Helens, to be eligible for a funded course you must be:

-• In receipt of Universal Credit or earning less than £19,305 per year
+• In receipt of a benefit or earning less than £33,958.60 per year

-• Aged 19 or over on 30th August 2023 (those aged 19-23 must have a full Level 2 qualification or equivalent)
+• Aged 19 or over on 30th August 2024

-• A resident of Liverpool City Region
+• A resident in an area outside of the Liverpool City Region or Manchester City Region

 After successful completion of the full course, you will have the opportunity to gain primary sponsorship from an employing agency to allow you to work in the rail industry.
 Partner employers include Vital/Morson, McGinley and ISS Labour.